 Credit Risk.
 State law limits investments to those described above.
 The District does not have an investment policy that would further limit its investment choices.
-As of December 31, 2015 the District investments were rated AAAm by Standard & Poor's.
+As of December 31, 2016 the

+District's ColoTrust investment is rated AAAm by Standard & Poor's.